Slavery in ancient Greece: Sources of supply

-War[edit]
+War

 By the rules of war of the period, the victor possessed absolute rights over the vanquished, whether they were soldiers or not.
 Enslavement, while not systematic, was common practice.
-Thucydides recalls that 7,000 inhabitants of Hyccara in Sicily were taken prisoner by Nicias and sold for 120 talents in the neighbouring village of Catania.
+Thucydides reports that the inhabitants of Hyccara in Sicily were taken prisoner by Nicias and sold for 120 talents in the neighboring village of Catania.
 Likewise in 348 BC the population of Olynthus was reduced to slavery, as was that of Thebes in 335 BC by Alexander the Great and that of Mantineia by the Achaean League.

 The existence of Greek slaves was a constant source of discomfort for Greek citizens.
 The enslavement of cities was also a controversial practice.
 Some generals refused, such as the Spartans Agesilaus II and Callicratidas.
 Some cities passed accords to forbid the practice: in the middle of the 3rd century BC, Miletus agreed not to reduce any free Knossian to slavery, and vice versa.
 Conversely, the emancipation by ransom of a city that had been entirely reduced to slavery carried great prestige: Cassander, in 316 BC, restored Thebes.
 Before him, Philip II of Macedon enslaved and then emancipated Stageira.

-Piracy and banditry[edit]
+Piracy and banditry

 Piracy and banditry provided a significant and consistent supply of slaves, though the significance of this source varied according to era and region.
 Pirates and brigands would demand ransom whenever the status of their catch warranted it.
 Whenever ransom was not paid or not warranted, captives would be sold to a trafficker.
 In certain areas, piracy was practically a national specialty, described by Thucydides as "the old-fashioned" way of life.
 Such was the case in Acarnania, Crete, and Aetolia.
 Outside of Greece, this was also the case with Illyrians, Phoenicians, and Etruscans.
 During the Hellenistic period, Cilicians and the mountain peoples from the coasts of Anatolia could also be added to the list.
 Strabo explains the popularity of the practice among the Cilicians by its profitability; Delos, not far away, allowed for "moving myriad slaves daily".
 The growing influence of the Roman Republic, a large consumer of slaves, led to development of the market and an aggravation of piracy.
 In the 1st century BC, however, the Romans largely eradicated piracy to protect the Mediterranean trade routes.

 Slave raids were a specific form of banditry that was a primary method of gathering slaves.
 In regions such as Thrace and the eastern Aegean, natives, or barbaroi, captured in slave raids were the primary source of slaves, rather than prisoners of war.
 As described by Xenophon, and Menander in Aspis, after the slaves were captured in raids, their actual enslavement took place when they were resold through slave-dealers to Athenians and other slaveowners throughout Greece.
 After the slaves were captured, they were sold in slave markets.
-From the 6th century BCE on, the vast majority of slaves were bought in these slave markets.
+From the 6th century BC on, the vast majority of slaves were bought in these slave markets.